saim-x/Leet_Code/README.md

 # LeetCode Solutions

 This repository contains my solutions to various LeetCode problems.
-Each solution is written in [language], and the file name corresponds to the problem's title on LeetCode.
+Each solution is written in C/C++/Js, and the file name corresponds to the problem's title on LeetCode.

 ## Folder Structure